TsviyaOlender/NeuralProgenitors/README.md

 All analyses were performed in R using RStudio.

 To run the code, install R (version 4.4.1 or later) and the required R packages listed above.
 The scripts can then be executed directly within RStudio.
+## Usage
+The scripts `cortical_analysis.R` and `cortical_analysis.R` accept Cell Ranger count matrices in Matrix Market format (mtx, as in the filtered_feature_bc_matrix directory).
+As example matrix is provided in this repository.
+To run the scripts

 ## Data Availability